Lonny Price: Directing career

 In 2016, Price directed the documentary Best Worst Thing That Ever Could Have Happened, which chronicles the ill-fated journey of Stephen Sondheim and Harold Prince's original 1981 Broadway musical Merrily We Roll Along.
 It played the New York Film Festival, and was named one of the New York Times Top Ten Films of 2016.

 His episodic television directing work includes five episodes of Desperate Housewives and three episodes of 2 Broke Girls.

-Price will direct the Roundabout Theatre Company premiere of the musical Scotland, PA.
+In 2019, Price directed the Roundabout Theatre Company premiere of the musical Scotland, PA.
 Price is a guest instructor at HB HB Studio.